creativescala/creative-scala/src/pages/hof/flowers.md

 import doodle.java2d._
 ```

+In the previous section we saw that is was useful for methods to accept functions as parameters.
+In this section we'll see that it is useful for methods to return functions.

 We've seen all the basic steps we need to make our flowers.
 Now we just need to know the curve that makes the flower shape!
 The shape I used is known as the [rose curve][rose-curve].
 One example is shown in [@fig:hof:rose7].

 ![An example of the rose curve.](src/pages/hof/rose7.pdf+svg){#fig:hof:rose7}